Omarrrrrr47/Exception-Program/README.md

-# Exception-Program
+# Working with Exceptions: Try/catch.
-User enter number or (array index in this case).
-Then they enter a name to store in the index they first entered. index could only be from 1-6.
+The program is suppose to work like this the user enter number or (array index in this case).
+Then they enter a name to store in the index they first entered(in the array they take slots 0-5, so i subtracted 1 number each time the user inputs).
 I  need to then create exceptions in case the user inputs a number smaller than 1 or bigger then 6.
 Also i need to create an exception that doesn't let a user input his name into an array slot that has already been entered. to finish it needs to be a do-while loop that won't end until all six slots are taken.
 Please help, i've been working on this for a while, and i just can't seem to get it right.